thilowrona/seismic_deep_learning/README.md

 - This tutorial will show how to map tectonic faults in a 3-D seismic volume.

 ### [Tutorial-4](https://github.com/thilowrona/seismic_deep_learning/blob/master/tutorial-4/tutorial-4.ipynb)
-- This tutorial will explain how we can train 3-D convolutional neural networks with 2-D labels using a masked loss function.
+- This tutorial will explain how we can translate our whole workflow to 3-D (data & models).

 ### [Tutorial-5](https://github.com/thilowrona/seismic_deep_learning/blob/master/tutorial-5/tutorial-5.ipynb)
-- This tutorial will show how we can train 3-D convolutional neural networks to map stratigraphic horizons.
+- This tutorial will show how we can map stratigraphic horizons in a 3-D seismic volume.

 ## Citation